doommchips/sketches/zero/README.md

 Accompanying the composer is a [Tumblr](https://zero-haiku.tumblr.com/) where you can read and submit to the collection of zero haiku.
 * [The composer can found here](https://doommchips.github.io/sketches/zero/)
 * [The collection can viewed here](https://zero-haiku.tumblr.com/)
+*Submissions for the collection will close after reaching a total of 273*

 ## What is haiku?